nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_23_The_Standoff.md

 - **Key Event:** Angelica feels cold, white-hot fury.
 She projects "STOP!" with Kinetic Voice—a wave of pure force that shatters the camera drone and blasts Kaelen and Ria apart.

-  - _Character Defining Moment:_ **Angelica Vance** — Manifests powerful Kinetic Voice for the first time.
+  - _Character Defining Moment:_ **Angelica Ward** — Manifests powerful Kinetic Voice for the first time.

 ---